codingfan786/Vic2-TNO/README.md

 - Kazakhstan
 - Afghanistan
 - Anyone in the Middle East/Arabia can form the United Arab Republic.
 Italian Egypt and Levant can rebel form it.

+If you need to cut countries from the main list I would recommend cutting Nigeria, Free France, Russia #2, and possibly N.P.A.

 ## Proxy War CB
 Proxy War CB's are a unique instant CB you can use to intervene in your sphereling's war without risk of losing any land yourself.